jpartlow/workstation/README.md

 This module requires puppet-bolt to have been installed in order for it to be used.

-It is intended to be used to configure a separate Ubuntu 18.04 host (vm) that you have an account on which you can ssh too, and which you can escalate to root via sudo.
+It is intended to be used to configure a separate Ubuntu 18.04 or Centos7 host (vm) that you have an account on which you can ssh too, and which you can escalate to root via sudo.

 In order for the vcsrepo module to be able to clone repositories from git@github.com/foo/bar sources (via ssh), you will need to enable SSH